OctavianRotari/airport_challenge/README.md

 I want to ensure a plane that has taken off from an airport is no longer in that airport
 ```

-Solution
+##Solution

-I solved this challenge creating 3 classes:
+##This challenge has 3 classes:

 Airport
 Plane
 Weather

-Airport class
+##Airport

 initialize(put a number if the capacity is different than default) when you create an instance of airport you can specify a capacity otherwise it will be set to the constant DEFAULT_CAPACITY.

-planes it returns the array of planes stored in the airport.
+'''planes''' it returns the array of planes stored in the airport.

-land(plane) it instructs a plane to land at the airport if the airport is not full, the plane is flying, the weather is not stormy.
+'''land(plane)''' it instructs a plane to land at the airport if the airport is not full, the plane is flying, the weather is not stormy.

-take_off(plane) it instructs a plane to take off from the airport if the plane is at the airport and the weather is not stormy.
+'''take_off(plane)''' it instructs a plane to take off from the airport if the plane is at the airport and the weather is not stormy.
-Plane class

-stormy? it returns true 33% of times, false otherwise.
-It has been implemented with the Kernel method rand.
+#The Class Stormy return a stormy weather 30% of the time.

+#To use this app

+- Clone the repo
+- Bundle
+- Then inside Pry/Irb play with the methods above.